markvan/markvan.github.io/_posts/2019-10-10-digital-rights-management.markdown

 ![Data model](/assets/images/kbp/data-model.png)

-#### Sample screenshot from of the production system
+#### Sample screenshot from the implemented system

 ![Entity types](/assets/images/kbp/kbp-screenshot.png)

 ### Service design process

-I was part of a two person team that designed the centalised purchasing service by:
+I was part of a two person team that designed the service by:

 * Generating user personas for purchasing and allied library staff.
 * Gathering requirements gathering from subject matter experts in the UK and